pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/AuthenticationHandler.md

 ### `onError`

 This method is called when the authentication has failed.
-The failure can be due to several errors like failed to connect to network or when the user has exceeded the maximum attempts at entering a PIN and has been deregistered.
+The failure can be due to several errors, like failing to connect to the network, or when the user has exceeded the maximum attempts at entering a PIN and has been deregistered.

 ```js
 handler.onError((err) => {